 Parks & Recreation Committee

 Helen Bacon, Chr., Gary Nault, Vice- Chr.,Kirsten Reeths [Meets the fourth Wednesday of each month – 5:00 p.m.]

 Among the responsibilities of the Parks & Recreation Committee are park development and maintenance, recreation programs, boat launch facilities, ball fields, program fees, dock fees/maintenance of municipal docks, beaches, water weeds and all matters pertaining to parks and recreation.

-Among the responsibilities of the Parking & Traffic Committee are traffic patterns in the City, traffic and parking enforcement signs and markings, parking lots, on-street parking and all other matters pertaining to parking and traffic in the City of Sturgeon Bay.
+Among the responsibilities of the Local Transportation Board are traffic patterns in the City, traffic and parking enforcement signs and markings, parking lots, on-street parking and all other matters pertaining to parking and traffic in the City of Sturgeon Bay.

 Community Protection & Services

 Dan Williams, Chr., Kirsten Reeths, Vice-Chr., Seth Wiederanders [Meets the first Wednesday of each month – 4:30 p.m.]